ddasmoore/Exploring-distractibility-using-machine-learning/README.md

 ## EEG-data-analysis-and-Machine-Learning

 The primary analytical technique for the EEG data was an Inverted Encoding Model (IEM).
 This multivariate pattern analysis method was applied to specific brain waves that are known to correlate with attention (alpha (8-12 Hz) and theta (4-8 Hz) frequency bands).
 IEM allows us to understand the extent to which target and distractor locations are processed in the brain.
-Whatever is better processed or attended will have a sharper and consistent representation in IEM compared to what is not processed or attended.
+Whatever is better processed or attended will have a sharper and consistent representation in IEM compared to what is not processed or not attended.
 This allows us to understand how our cueing manipulation impacted attention.

 There are two parts to the IEM.
 First we train the model to learn the mapping between where things appear on the screen and the brain activity that evokes in the participant (training set).
 Then we “invert” the process with a testing set to estimate which location (distractor or target) was better encoded in the brain, given our cueing manipulation.